peteroupc/html3dutil/doc/H3DU.Math.md

 3x3 matrix.
 * [mat4transform](#H3DU.Math.mat4transform)<br>Transforms a 4-element vector with a 4x4 matrix and returns
 the transformed vector.
-* [mat4transformVec3](#H3DU.Math.mat4transformVec3)<br>Transforms a 3-element vector with the first three rows of a 4x4 matrix (in column-major order) and returns the transformed vector.
+* [mat4transformVec3](#H3DU.Math.mat4transformVec3)<br>Transforms a 3-element vector with a 4x4 matrix as though it were
+an affine transformation matrix (without perspective) and returns the transformed vector.
 * [mat4translate](#H3DU.Math.mat4translate)<br>Multiplies a 4x4 matrix by a translation transformation.
 * [mat4translated](#H3DU.Math.mat4translated)<br>Returns a 4x4 matrix representing a translation.
 * [mat4transpose](#H3DU.Math.mat4transpose)<br>Returns the transpose of a 4x4 matrix.